 PSD has conducted annual staffing plan reviews, and has continued its partnership with the Western State Consortium (WSC) for required DOJ PREA audits.
-PSD's DOJ Certified Auditors conducted seven (7) out of state DOJ PREA audits in years two and three of the third audit cycle within the WSC.
+PSD's DOJ Certified Auditors conducted five (5) out of state DOJ PREA audits in year three of the third cycle and year one of the fourth audit cycle within the WSC.